def build_fetch_query(

 # Use isa! to bind exact type to $t for label() function

-# Add type variable bindings for each role player to enable label() fetch
+# Add type variable bindings for required role players to enable label() fetch

 type_var = f"{role_var}_type"